paulcbogdan/ConnSearch/README.md

 Along with these visuals, the ConnSearch components are also reported as tables, using the functions in `ConnSearch.reporting.ConnSearch_tables.py`.
 These functions automatically assign network, regions, and Brodmann Area labels for each ROI based on its center coordinate (in MNI space).
 Tables 1 and 3 in the manuscript were made using these functions.

-## Other methods implemented for comparisons
+## Methods implemented for comparisons

 The neural patterns implicated by ConnSearch were compared those found by six other methods.
 Their code is `comparison_methods/`.
 These other methods include four techniques where users fit a connectomewide classifier and then interpret the classifier using various post hoc techniques.
 These consistent of recursive feature elimination (`RFE.py`), neighborhood component feature selection (`NCFS.py` & `NCFS_feature_cutoff.py`), connectome predictive modeling (`NBS.py`), kernel ridge regression with Haufe transformation (`Haufe.py`).
 Two frequentist methods were also implemented: network-based statistic (`NBS.py`) and paired t-tests (`ttest.py`).
 All of these implementations follow a similar structure.
 The focus is only on the plots and tables generated via interpretation analysis and not the accuracy of classifiers.

 The comparison methods can all be run using `scripts.run_comparison_methods.py`

-## Other features
+## Additional techniques

-The code also provides some features not emphasized in the manuscript.
+The code also provides some features not emphasized in the manuscript but used for preliminary analyses.
 Two are notable.

 First, the scripts allow defining components based on proximity to a Core ROI (i.e., components are groups of ROIs close together), which is useful for analyses where effects are localized but MVPA searchlights do not span enough volume.
 This can be done by simply setting `proximal=True` in `group_level.py` or `subject_specific.py`.